9viz/W/README.md

 # The Source

-You would have probably noticed that there is no source yet.
-This is intended as W is still a WIP.
 We want W to be one of the best languages out there so we spend a lot of time on polishing the details and planning out the implementation.
 Implementation is a lot simpler than the current stage (planning/polishing stage).